keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 A small modification to the
-tserver.compaction.major.service.cs1.planner.opts.executors property in the example above would enable it to use External compactions.
+tserver.compaction.major.service.cs1.planner.opts.executors property in the example above would enable it to use external compactions.
 For example, let’s say that we wanted all of the large compactions to be done externally, you would use this configuration: